aspuru-guzik-group/JANUS/README.md

 ```
 python ./JANUS.py
 ```
+Within setup.py, a user has the option to provide:
+1. A function for calculting property values (see function calc_prop).
+2. Input parameters that are to be used by JANUS (see function generate_params).
+Initial parameters are provided.
+These are picked based on prior experience by the authors of the paper.

 ## Paper Results/Reproducibility:
 Our code and results for each experiment in the paper can be found here:
 * Experiment 4.1: https://drive.google.com/file/d/1rscIyzpTvtyiEkoP1WsF-XtSHJGQStUU/view?usp=sharing